 In fact, nearly 20% of people asked had never even heard of Income Protection insurance!

-Considering today’s current climate, with unemployment figures rising and the country heading into a recession, these figures are shocking.
+In fact, considering today’s current climate, with unemployment figures rising, these figures are shocking.

-As the Covid outbreak starts to take its toll, people of all ages and in all occupations are starting to feel the strain, having Income Protection is more important than ever….
+As the effects of the Covid outbreak still being felt across the country, people of all ages and in all occupations are feeling the strain, and having Income Protection is being seen as more important than ever….